Leszek Długosz

-Leszek Marek Długosz (born 18 June 1941 in Zaklików) is a Polish actor, poet, writer and composer.
-For many years he has been a member of cabaret "Piwnica pod Baranami", one of the most famous cabarets during the times of People's Republic of Poland.
+Leszek Marek Długosz (18 June 1941 – 23 March 2024) was a Polish actor, poet, writer and composer.
+For many years he was a member of cabaret "Piwnica pod Baranami", one of the most famous cabarets during the times of People's Republic of Poland.

+Biography

-Leszek Długosz studied at the Jagiellonian University (Uniwersytet Jagielloński) in Kraków (major in Polish studies) and Polish Higher School of Theater (Polska Wyższa Szkoła Teatralna) (major in acting).
-He has studied music since childhood and started his public performances at the Jagiellonian University’s Theater Hefajstos.
+Leszek Długosz was born in Zaklików on 18 June 1941.
+He studied at the Jagiellonian University (Uniwersytet Jagielloński) in Kraków (major in Polish studies) and Polish Higher School of Theatre (Polska Wyższa Szkoła Teatralna) (major in acting).
+He studied music since childhood and started his public performances at the Jagiellonian University's Theatre Hefajstos.
 In 1963 he won the Student's Song Competition (Festiwal Piosenki Studenckiej) in Kraków, and a year later he joined the cabaret "Piwnica Pod Baranami".
 His debut as a poet took place in 1973 with the publication of Lekcje Rytmiki.
 In 1978 he began a career of solo performances.
-He has since published many poetry and lyrics books, and has issued several CDs.
-He is the leader of an informal Kraków Poetic Club.
-He has performed around the world.
+He published many poetry and lyrics books, and issued several CDs.
+He was the leader of an informal Kraków Poetic Club.
+He performed around the world.

+Długosz died on 23 March 2024, at the age of 82.